ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 066.md

 But I think if we start providing this information on our website, we can actively direct the traffic over there and let people know that if you are interested in commenting on any of the proposal which are coming into life like last call either you can subscribe to the RSS feed and if you have trouble doing that, it is list is available there and you can check that so I'm supposing that it's going to help like sharing word about the last call proposals.

 **William Schwab**
 I, I can't, I can't say that I'm against it.
 It's just, I mean, if they're not getting it out of GitHub like image how they'll get it out an RSS feed from us.
 But, I mean, again I don't mean that it's an opposition.

+# 2. Improvement to ECH website

 **Pooja Ranjan**
 Right.
 So, I'm thinking of opening this as an issue to be updated on the ECH website.
 Yeah, if people have any thoughts on like you know where it should go or maybe I'll check with the development team is like, if there is any challenges, but what I wanted to get from this Meeting if people have any objection, which I seem to know and there was another thing on the current website that every time I have to create a request or someone has to create a request to update with the last Meeting which I wanted it should be auto updated that would make sense that we do not have to let people know every time that this is the Meeting link and you need to update so these are the two improvements maybe you would like to talk to the website development team to look into that.

+Also, if people think that anything else should go on their website, or if anything is a not up to date, please me create an issue on the ECH GitHub,

+# 3. New initiatives

+**Pooja Ranjan**
-Also, if people think that anything else should go on their website, or if anything is a not up to date, please me create an issue on the ECH GitHub, going on to the next topic is a new initiative, so about the EIPs, I was trying to collect some information on like how we are doing on it I know a lot of work are being put in by the EIP Editors, authors and other Community Contributors but still there is no clear information of like what EIPs like every month we are moving into different statuses so I have started this new newsletter that is for EIP insight.
+going on to the next topic is a new initiative, so about the EIPs, I was trying to collect some information on like how we are doing on it I know a lot of work are being put in by the EIP Editors, authors and other Community Contributors but still there is no clear information of like what EIPs like every month we are moving into different statuses so I have started this new newsletter that is for EIP insight.
 I have provided the link here.
 So, this is basically will list all the proposals that moved from one status to other status in a particular amount like favorite, we did so many proposals to vote to new proposals and then some move to draft to review, some review to last call.
 That is another way, but that I'm hoping to release every month, and uh, yeah.